 the university's first chancellor was buried at the same site.
 McTyeire himself is also buried there; in Chancellor Kirkland's

 inagural address in 1893 he noted "under the shade of magnolias that his own hand planted, he sleepeth well".
 Those magnolia trees

-today next to the stone monument that marks the burial site.
+) still grow there today next to the stone monument that marks the burial site.